Databricks SQL Driver for Go

 Optional parameters

-• Supported optional connection parameters can be specified in param=value and include:
+• Supported optional connection parameters can be specified in <param=value>.
+Some of the more frequently used ones include:

 • catalog: Sets the initial catalog name in the session.